 Physical activity is one of the best things you can do.
 It’s a top tool for cancer prevention, and its power holds strong even after diagnosis.
 In a 2017 study in Cancer Epidemiology and Prevention Biomarkers, researchers found that resistance training lowers the inflammatory markers seen in breast cancer.
 Another 2017 study saw a link between tumor suppression and physical activity.

 Exercise can even block certain pathways, making it easier for the body to control cancer cells.
 Barriers like pain and fatigue might get in the way.
-However, do whatever you can, because every
+However, do whatever you can, because every little bit counts.
+Aim for 30 minutes a day, 5 days a week.7 8

 4. Relieve Stress